Journalism is facing both a trust crisis and a sustainability crisis. Membership answers to both.

 In a crowdfunding model, audience members give a one-time contribution to support a specific project.
 Crowdfunding can work well for publications with a testable idea that can be tried with one-time fundraising and/or those who have the capacity for a sprint, but not a marathon.
 It’s a good way to test enthusiasm for an idea before reorganizing your entire newsroom to sustain it, and to learn more about your supporters.

 Some organizations execute a series of crowdfunding campaigns before transitioning to recurring support through membership, such as La Silla Vacia in Colombia, while some have considered their crowdfund contributors to be their first members and transitioned to a membership program immediately, such as Krautreporter in Germany and De Correspondent in The Netherlands.
-Some organizations, such as The Tyee in Canada, continue to run crowdfunding campaigns for specific initiatives even after launching their membership program.
+Some organizations, such as The Tyee in Canada and The News Minute in India, continue to run crowdfunding campaigns for specific initiatives even after launching their membership program.

 Each campaign is built around a theory-of-change formula, and follows a time-proven template.